Classical and quantum chaos in bean- and peanut-shaped billiards: Introduction

-In a billiard problem, a point particle moves freely without friction in a two-dimensional enclosed domain $\varOmega \in \mathbb{R}^{2}$.
+In a billiard problem, a point particle moves freely without friction in a two-dimensional enclosed domain $\varOmega$.
 Between the elastic collisions at the boundary $ \mho $ ($ =\dd{\varOmega} $), the particle travels in straight lines with constant velocity\cite{Korsch2002, PhysRevLett.132.157101}.
-The billiards with static boundaries can be classified into, at least, three types: ($ i $) integrable billiards (e.g. Circular billiard \& Elliptical billiard); ($ ii $) ergodic billiards (e.g. Sinai billiard and the Bunimovich stadium) and; ($ iii $) mixed billiards.
+The billiards with static boundaries can be classified into, at least, three types: ($ i $) integrable billiards (e.g. Circular billiard \& Elliptical billiard); ($ ii $) chaotic billiards (e.g. Sinai billiard and the Bunimovich stadium) and; ($ iii $) mixed (co-existence of regular and chaotic dynamics) billiards.
 In the last case, the phase space shows a mixed behaviour with stable islands existing within the chaotic sea.
-The present work looks at two models that fall into the category of mixed billiards.
+The present work introduces two models that fall into the category of mixed billiards.